aolinyang/travelplanner/README.md

 # travelplanner
- A web app to manage all your travel plans.
+ A web app to manage all your travelling plans.